 This gives him plenty of time to take photographs, even going up to the roof to use his astronomical telescope.

-The stars are actually enormous and moving at enormous speeds, but they are so far from the Earth that, seen from the Earth without a telescope, they appear to us as just points of light, and move so slowly that they do not seem to have moved at all over the past forty thousand years: seen from the Earth the stars appear to be in the same positions that they were in when people first started drawing pictures of what they saw in the sky.
+The stars are actually enormous and moving at enormous speeds, but they are so far from the Earth that, seen from the Earth without a telescope, they appear to us as just points of light, and move so slowly that they have barely moved over the past thirty thousand years: seen from the Earth the stars appear to be in almost the same positions that they were in when people first started drawing pictures of what they saw in the sky.
 (But some stars have changed their brightness.)

 In the 21st century more than half the population of the whole world live in large cities, and to very many people today night is just when you turn the lights on.
-Very few 21st century children, not even Sam, have ever experienced, or will ever experience, the Night Sky as it would have been experienced by everyone in the world, every night of the year, forty thousand, or four thousand, or even four hundred years ago.
+Because of light pollution very few 21st century children, not even Sam, have ever experienced, or will ever experience, the Night Sky as it would have been experienced by everyone in the world, every night of the year, forty thousand, or four thousand, or even four hundred years ago.

 A sighting tube is a long tube which you can look through and align very accurately on a star, and then measure the angle you have to turn it through so that it is aligned on a different star, or the same star an hour or a day or a month or a year later.

 The early astronomers made and wrote down stunningly accurate measurements of these angular measurements, some of which still exist today, thousands of years later.
-These measurements allowed them to show that during each night every star moved right cross the sky, but (with only seven exceptions) the angles between the stars did not change.
-From this they reasoned that all the stars, except these seven special stars, were fixed to the dome - it was the whole dome that was moving.
+These measurements allowed them to show that during each night the angle between each star and the horizon changed - each star moved right across the sky - but (with only seven exceptions) the angles between the stars did not change.
+From this they reasoned that all the stars, except the seven special stars, were fixed to the dome - it was the whole dome that was moving.
 The stars that were fixed to the dome they called the fixed stars and the seven special stars that were not fixed to the dome they called the moving stars.
 They went on to reason that the dome they saw was actually the top half of a huge sphere - the Celestial Sphere.

-Using a sighting tube and then doing the calculations was a highly skilled job so only Wise Men (what today we would call astronomers) would have done it.
-On a really dark night without a telescope you can see about five thousand stars, far too many for them all to be given names, (but today’s astronomers have used their telescopes to computer-catalogue all the thousands of millions of stars in our own galaxy, the Milky Way Galaxy) instead they named the patterns they made: these are the constellations: Hercules, Lyra, Orion and of course, Aries, Leo, Pisces etc. The constellations are described on another Page.
+On a really dark night without a telescope you can see about five thousand stars, far too many for them all to be given names, instead the ancient astronomers named the patterns they made: these are the constellations: Hercules, Lyra, Orion and of course, Aries, Leo, Pisces etc. The constellations are described on another Page.

 You can buy a “Celestial Sphere”, like an ordinary globe except that it shows the constellations rather than the continents and oceans, and of course Sam has one.

-His is made of see-through plastic with the constellations printed as though on the inside to make it more like the real thing.
+His is made of see-through plastic with the Earth in the middle and the constellations printed as though on the inside to make it more like the real thing.
 The North Celestial Pole is above the Earth’s North Pole, and similarly the South Celestial Pole and the Celestial Equator.

 The star we call Polaris, or the Pole Star, is very close to the Celestial North Pole, so as the Earth rotates on its axis all the stars appear to rotate about Polaris.

 Today of course we have all seen pictures taken by the Hubble Telescope so we know that the Universe is not really like this.
 Four thousand years ago many Wise Men had also realised that the Celestial Sphere was not real, it was just a very simple model to explain to ordinary people what they saw in the Night Sky, one that is as useful today as it has ever been.
-Only if you are using a very very powerful telescope, one costing tens or hundreds of millions of pounds (or dollars or euros), will you ever see the fixed stars as anything other than points of light or be able to measure their movement or say how far away they are.
+Only if you are using a very very powerful telescope, one costing millions of pounds, will you ever see the fixed stars as anything other than points of light or be able to measure their movement or say how far away they are.

 Today Wise People (even teachers!) are still making models to explain complex ideas to ordinary people: we call them computer simulations, and we watch cgi (computer generated imagery) on our tablets and phones and tvs every day.
 But we are no different from our ancestors of four hundred, or four thousand, years ago: we can still get muddled up (or even be deliberately misled) about what is real and what is not: many children of Sam’s age know the Rules of Quiddich better than they know the Rules of cricket!

 To the ancient people anything in the sky was a star.
-The fixed stars made up the constellations, and the Sun, Moon, Mercury, Venus, Mars, Jupiter and Saturn were the moving (wandering) stars: they wandered through the constellations, from Aries to Taurus to Gemini etc. - this is discussed more fully on another Page.Our word planet comes from the Greek word for wanderer, although today we use it to mean a certain type of object (FPTO) going round the Sun, so the Sun and Moon are not planets but the Earth is, and we have added Uranus and Neptune.
-Mercury, Venus, Mars, Jupiter and Satun are bright objects in the sky but Uranus is only just visible without a telescope and is so far from the Sun that it moves through the constellations so slowly that it was not identified as a planet until 1781, and Neptune can never be seen without a telescope.
+The fixed stars made up the constellations, and the Sun, Moon, Mercury, Venus, Mars, Jupiter and Saturn were the moving (wandering) stars: they wandered through the constellations, from Aries to Taurus to Gemini etc. - this is discussed more fully on another Page.Our word planet comes from the Greek word for wanderer, although today we use it to mean something going round the Sun, so the Sun and Moon are not planets but the Earth is, and we have added Uranus and Neptune.
+Mercury, Venus, Mars, Jupiter and Saturn are bright objects in the sky but Uranus is only just visible without a telescope and is so far from the Sun that it moves through the constellations so slowly that was not identified as a planet rather than a star until 1781, and Neptune can never be seen without a telescope.